wtplant/clean/README.md

 base.html is the main template layout for all pages.**

 **TO DO**
 - [ ] Add Resume back to about page | or create links directory
+- [ ] Remove .pages and .docx files locally and push changes here
 - [ ] Add Certifications
 - [x] Add Link to GitHub
 - [x] Change language for Streamlit section to 'Ethereum JSON RPC API (May remove 'standard') and link here: https://ethereum.org/en/developers/docs/apis/json-rpc/